fphammerle/xrandrl/README.md

 # xrandrl

-show names of outputs available to x server.
+Show names of outputs available to the X server.

 ## Requirements